-Alleged violations that may warrant suspension may be heard in a Disciplinary Conference before the Administrator.
-The involved student or the Administrator may choose to move the procedure directly to the Student Conduct Disciplinary Hearing Board.
+Alleged violations that may warrant suspension may be heard in a Disciplinary Conference before the administrator.
+The involved student or the administrator may choose to move the procedure directly to the Student Conduct Disciplinary Hearing Board.
 The procedure for a case to be heard before the Student Conduct Disciplinary Hearing Board follows.

-The Student Conduct Disciplinary Hearing Board will consist of five members, with the Campus Provost serving as the Chair and having a representative from Faculty, Student Services, Support Staff, and the Student Government (iMPACT).
-Committee members are selected and trained by the Dean of Student Services and membership may vary from case to case.
+The Student Conduct Disciplinary Hearing Board will consist of five members, with the campus provost serving as the chair and having a representative from faculty, student services, support staff and the student government (iMPACT).
+Committee members are selected and trained by the vice president of student services and membership may vary from case to case.
 The Student Conduct Disciplinary Hearing Board will hear all evidence in the case including witness testimony and supporting documentation.
 They will make the decision whether the student is responsible or not responsible for the alleged violations and, if found responsible, will determine the appropriate sanction.
-The Student Conduct Disciplinary Hearing Board may exclude irrelevant, immaterial, or unduly repetitive information.
+The Student Conduct Disciplinary Hearing Board may exclude irrelevant, immaterial or unduly repetitive information.

-The involved student must furnish in writing to the Administrator, at least five (5) business days before the hearing date, the names of witnesses that he or she wants ordered to appear, the name of legal counsel, if any, who is to appear with him or her, and any objection that, if sustained, would postpone the hearing.
-If the student has not contacted the Administrator within five (5) business days before the hearing and/or does not appear at the hearing, the Student Conduct Disciplinary Hearing Board may make a decision of responsibility or non-responsibility and apply an appropriate sanction.
+The involved student must furnish in writing to the administrator, at least five (5) business days before the hearing date, the names of witnesses that he or she wants ordered to appear, the name of legal counsel, if any, who is to appear with him or her and any objection that, if sustained, would postpone the hearing.
+If the student has not contacted the administrator within five (5) business days before the hearing and/or does not appear at the hearing, the Student Conduct Disciplinary Hearing Board may make a decision of responsibility or non-responsibility and apply an appropriate sanction.

-The Administrator reviewing the alleged misconduct may request that College personnel be present during a hearing without consultation with the student.
+The administrator reviewing the alleged misconduct may request that College personnel be present during a hearing without consultation with the student.
 Additionally, College personnel serving as witnesses may have their supervisors present during a hearing while testimony is being given.

-The Administrator will present the College's case and shall offer information, which may include written testimony and witnesses in support of the charge.
+The administrator will present the College's case and shall offer information, which may include written testimony and witnesses in support of the charge.
 The student charged may then present his or her case and may offer information, which may include written testimony and witnesses in his or her behalf.

 Any student who is found to have violated the Student Conduct Code may be subject to one or more sanctions listed in section V. The decision as to whether a student is responsible for a student conduct violation and the appropriate sanction, if any, will be sent to the student within five (5) business days of the conference by personal service or registered mail at the last known address self-reported by the student.
 The decision is effective upon the date the notification was written.
-A copy of the letter will be sent to the Vice President of Academic Affairs and a copy placed in the student's disciplinary file maintained by the Dean of Student Services.
+A copy of the letter will be sent to the vice president of academic affairs and a copy placed in the student's disciplinary file maintained by the vice president of student services.